-Name, Seat, Non-profit Status, Accounting Year
+Name, Seat, Non-Profit Status, Fiscal Year

-- the Alexander von Humboldt Foundation in Bonn-Bad Godesberg,
+- Alexander von Humboldt Foundation

-- the German Research Foundation (DFG) in Bonn-Bad Godesberg,
+- German Research Association (DFG)

-- the Freie Universität Berlin,
+- Freie Universität Berlin

-- the Humboldt-Universität zu Berlin,
+- Humboldt-Universität zu Berlin

-- the Technische Universität Berlin,
+- Technische Universität Berlin

-- the German Council of Sciences and Humanities (Wissenschaftsrat).
+- German Council of Science and Humanities

 Further ordinary members may be admitted by decision of the Members’ Assembly.